 Lymphosarcoma in cattle may be sporadic or result from infection with bovine leukemia virus (BLV); the latter is often referred to as an enzootic bovine leukosis.
 Sporadic lymphosarcoma in cattle is unrelated to infection with BLV.
 Despite the lack of association, animals with sporadic lymphosarcoma may possibly be infected with the virus.
-Sporadic lymphosarcoma manifest in 3 main forms: juvenile, thymic, and cutaneous.
-Juvenile lymphosarcoma occurs most often in animals <6 mo of age, thymic lymphosarcoma affects cattle 6–24 mo of age, and cutaneous lymphosarcoma is most common in cattle 1–3 yr of age.
+Sporadic lymphosarcoma manifests in three main forms: juvenile, thymic, and cutaneous.
+Juvenile lymphosarcoma occurs most often in animals <6 mo old, thymic lymphosarcoma affects cattle 6–24 mo old, and cutaneous lymphosarcoma is most common in cattle 1–3 yr old.

 Etiology, Transmission, and Epidemiology

 Enzootic bovine leukosis is caused by BLV, an exogenous C-type oncogenic retrovirus of the BLV-human T-lymphotropic virus group.
 BLV has a stable genome, does not cause chronic viremia, and has no preferred site of proviral integration.
 Despite the lack of preferred proviral integration sites, the tumors generated by the virus in a single individual are typically monoclonal and have a single integration site.
 The virus escapes the immune response by low levels of viral replication.
 It appears that replication is blocked at the transcriptional level, but the mechanism is not completely understood.